-Boil together the spinach and lentils until the lentils are tender.
+- Cover the lentils with water, bring to a boil, cover with a lid and simmer until the lentils are tender, about 1 hour.
 I do this in a pressure cooker, but you can do this on the stove-top or in the microwave.

-Add the tomatoes, chilli powder, turmeric and mustard-seed powder.
+- Add tomatoes, chilli powder, turmeric and mustard-seed powder.
 Stir together for about a minute.